-Bringing a Qi Gong practice into your lifestyle will help prevent illness and keep a calm, balanced state of mind.
+Bring a Qi Gong practice to your lifestyle.
+It will help prevent illness and keep a calm, balanced state of mind.
 When the energies of the bodymind are flowing easily, you feel flexible, awake, and generally good all over.

 What are the Benefits of Qi Gong?

 Strengthen and lengthen joints

 Fortify the source Qi – source Qi is the original Qi related to constitution and the kidney/adrenal system.

 Gayl Hubatch, OMD is a practitioner of Chinese medicine for over 20 years and has taught Qi Gong, Tai Chi, Jin Shin Do Bodymind Acupressure throughout the US and in Canada.
 Gayl has also created a Qi Gong video called Restoring Natural Rhythms.

 She offers several workshops and classes in Qi Gong and is available for private consultations on developing your Qi Gong practice.
 To schdedule a consultation contact Gayl via e-mail or at (512) 266-2059.